jochenunger/vdj-denon-prime-skin/README.md

 * Goto to the  [latest release page](https://github.com/jochenunger/vdj-denon-prime-skin/releases)
 * Download either `Denon Prime4 Screen.zip` or `Denon PrimeGO Screen` depending on your controller
 * Find the VDJ home folder.
 On windows is is `%USERPROFILE%\Documents\VirtualDJ` or `%USERPROFILE%\AppData\Local\VirtualDJ`.
 Unable to find it?
 Checkout [this tutorial on YouTube](https://youtu.be/JmMLfJLpFHY).
+* Rename filename and remove periods.
+For example `Denon.PRIMEGO.Screen.zip` to `Denon PRIMEGO Screen.zip` (Releases on GitHub seam to add those periods during upload).
 * Put the file in the subfolder `Skins`.
-Make sure to backup your customized package beforehand if any!
-Otherwise just override the existing default file.
+Make sure to back up your customized package beforehand if any!
+Otherwise, just override the existing default file.
 * Restart VDJ
 * Have fun ;-)